background

 How Does Investment Banking Work?

-Investment banks serve as financial intermediaries by managing the deal process and negotiating the terms on behalf of the client to ensure the outcome is in the client’s “best interests”.
+Investment banks serve as financial intermediaries by managing the deal process and negotiating the terms on behalf of a client to ensure the outcome is in the client’s “best interests”.

 The clients of an investment banking firm are most often corporations or institutional investors, such as private equity firms, mutual funds, hedge funds, pension funds, and sovereign wealth funds (SWF).

-For a high-level conceptual overview of investment banking, the two core functions are defined in the following table:
+For a high-level conceptual overview of investment banking, the services offered as part of the two core functions are each defined in the following table:

 Function Description